sunilos/SpringCore/README.md

 # SOSSpringCore
-Containing Spring IOC container configuration, bean lifecycle managenet and dependency injection examples.
+Containing Spring IOC container configuration, bean lifecycle management and dependency injection examples.

+There three ways to configure a bean

+1) Using <bean> Tag
+Account, Customer, Role and User beans are configured using bean tags.
+Role and Acount beansa are injected using <property> tags.

+2) Using Annotation
+Payment, Inventory, Order, UserDAO and UserService beans are configured using @Component, @Service and @Repository annotation.
+Payment and Inventory beans are injected in Order beans using @Autowired annotation.

+3) Java based configuration
+Student bean is configured in com.sunilos.spring.ConfigContext java class using @Bean annotation